mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 ![](./Images/SANSCreateAdjustmentWorkspacesISIS.png)

 The are several parts to this which are split up into separate work-flow algorithms.
-In fact the components are very similar to the existing components, but while in the the current setup the different parts of the adjustment workspaces are created at different times and in different locations of the reduction flow, we intend to localize the functionality.
+In fact the components are very similar to the existing components, but while in the current setup the different parts of the adjustment workspaces are created at different times and in different locations of the reduction flow, we intend to localize the functionality.

-The workflow of the algorithm responsible for creating pixel-dependent and wavelength-dependent adjustments can be seen below:
+The work-flow of the algorithm responsible for creating pixel-dependent and wavelength-dependent adjustments can be seen below:

 ![](./Images/SANSCreateWavelengthAndPixelAdjustmentISIS.png)

-This algorithm relies on an input workspace which contains information about the normalization to monitor and a workspace which contains information about the transmission calculation which are shown below
+This algorithm relies on an input workspace which contains information about the normalization to monitor and a workspace which contains information about the transmission calculation which are shown below.

 ####### `SANSCalculateTransmissionISIS`